vblanco20-1/vulkan-guide/vkguide_new_source/new_chapter_3/loading_meshes.md

 std::optional<std::vector<std::shared_ptr<MeshAsset>>> loadGltfMeshes(VulkanEngine* engine, std::filesystem::path filePath);
 ```

-This is the first time see see std::optional being used.
-This is standard class that wraps a type (the vector of mesh assets here) and allows for it to be errored/null.
+This is the first time we see std::optional being used, which is standard class that wraps a type (the vector of mesh assets here) and allows for it to be errored/null.
 As file loading can fail for many reasons, it returning null is a good idea.
 We will be using fastGltf library, which uses all of those new stl features for its loading.

 Lets begin by opening the file